 Expanded Education Campus

-Our current education area will benefit not only from the added space due to moving administrative staff out of the Bosarge Family Education Center and into the new visitor center, but also from the eventual addition of an expanded education campus around it.
-This campus will include our current education building, a new youth education building and a “wet classroom” for hands-on learning, an expanded facility for our Horticulture Therapy program and a Center for Professional Horticulture, among other things.
+Our current education area will benefit from the eventual addition of an expanded education campus around it.
+This campus will include our current education building, a new youth education building and a “wet classroom” for hands-on learning, an expanded facility for our Horticulture Therapy program and a Center for Professional Horticulture.
 The Center for Professional Horticulture will provide vocational and continuing education for green industry professionals and those seeking a career in the fields of public horticulture, lawn care, landscape design and installation, nursery management and arboriculture.

 Conservatory + Pond, Bog and Stream Gardens

-Although it is a few years out in the plan, a glass conservatory will be the cornerstone of our efforts to build year-round visitation and will create year-round jobs and opportunities for our area.
+A glass conservatory will be the cornerstone of our efforts to build year-round visitation, jobs and opportunities for our area.
 The conservatory will create a space for late-winter and early-spring shows, such as specialty orchid displays and butterfly shows, during a time of the year when not much else is in bloom.
-Based off of the shape of the classic saltbox home, the conservatory will be specially built for cold Maine winters while still providing an environment for out-of-season plants.
+Based on the shape of the classic saltbox home, the conservatory will be specially built for cold Maine winters while still providing an environment for out-of-season plants.

-The conservatory and surrounding gardens will be installed in what has historically been a parking area here at CMBG.
-With parking moved to the periphery, the conservatory and a 250,000-gallon pond and surrounding gardens will be installed in its place.
+The conservatory and a 250,000-gallon pond and surrounding gardens will be installed on the site of a former parking lot.
 This pond will include a pump station and will be available 24/7 to local first responders.
 A stream and bog garden will also be added, expanding the diverse plant communities on our property and creating better habitats for wildlife.

-To catch up to current visitation numbers while also providing a buffer for growth, the decision was made to build a new visitor/administration building and gift shop and convert our existing visitor center into a restaurant pavilion.
-This will be implemented in stages.
-The concept with this pavilion is to retain the character and footprint of the original building, but to expand the kitchen into the existing offices, and convert the lobby, ticketing area, conference room and the gift shop into healthy, family-friendly buffet-style service and seating.
-The existing café space will be a separate, more intimate restaurant featuring table service.
+To catch up to current visitation numbers while also providing a buffer for growth, we decided to convert our original visitor center into a restaurant pavilion.
+The concept is to retain the character and footprint of the original building, but to expand the kitchen into the former offices and convert the lobby, ticketing area, conference room and former gift shop into healthy, family-friendly, buffet-style service and seating.
+The existing café space will become a separate, more intimate restaurant featuring table service.
 Eventually, a three-season structure will be erected on the terrace outside and will serve pub-style food and drink.
-The kitchen will also service the conservatory and the snack stand adjacent to the new visitor center.